You’re Not Crazy, You’re Super Menopausal Part 3

 I took half a Unisom, unsure how I’d respond to it, and curled up.

-I continued to sleep well all week with only a few touchy moments.
-During one lunch break, I wanted to just burst into tears so I went up to my room, called my hubby and cried as he prayed.
+I continued to sleep well all week, with only a few touchy moments.
+During one lunch break, I was about to burst into tears so I went up to my room, called my hubby, and cried as he prayed.

 Until I felt my spirit begin to change.

-When I came home, a friend from church left a card for me with this verse,
+When I came home, a friend from church had left a card for me with this verse:

 “Do not fear, little flock, for it is your Father’s good pleasure to give you the kingdom.”